nagyesta/lowkey-vault/CONTRIBUTING.md

 Regardless of the option you choose, please be mindful about the fact that this is an open source project.
 Your contribution is considered to be voluntary and your contribution will become part of the Lowkey Vault project.
 Your code contributions will be released under our MIT license agreement.
+Once your code becomes part of our repository, you irrevocably transfer ownership to the Lowkey Vault project.

 ## Issue creation guidelines